anira-project/anira/docs/sphinx/logging.rst

 inference — an engine exception, a throwing custom processor or hook — zero-fills its output (never the previous job's data), sets ``rt_error`` to ``ANIRA_ERROR_ENGINE`` and is one latched record; the inference thread survives it.
-A stage of the C handler fails differently: a phase callback that returns a status other than ``ANIRA_OK`` latches *that* status under the stage's name and its chunk delivers zeros, the hop-count guard after ``pre_process`` and ``post_process`` latches ``ANIRA_ERROR_CONFIG``, and a ring or context accessor refused inside a callback latches ``ANIRA_ERROR_CONFIG`` (a dtype that is not the ring's) or ``ANIRA_ERROR_INVALID_ARGUMENT`` (a slot or a channel out of range), each with one record naming the stage (section 2 of the :doc:`usage` guide).
+A stage of the C handler fails differently: a phase callback that returns a status other than ``ANIRA_OK`` latches *that* status and its chunk delivers zeros, the hop-count guard after ``pre_process`` and ``post_process`` latches ``ANIRA_ERROR_CONFIG``, and a ring or context accessor refused inside a callback latches ``ANIRA_ERROR_CONFIG`` (a dtype that is not the ring's) or ``ANIRA_ERROR_INVALID_ARGUMENT`` (a slot or a channel out of range), each with one record naming the entry and the slot or channel (section 2 of the :doc:`usage` guide).
 The summary runs on the drain thread and, under ``ANIRA_LOG_DRAIN_MANUAL`` and on WebAssembly, in ``anira_drain_log``.

 Levels